Autocar India

 Save for version-specific badges, the rear design is entirely identical

-Their rear design is identical, except for the badges on the tailgate, which has been the case with the pre-facelift models as well.
-The new connected LED tail-lights, the bumper with a black lower portion and the reverse light mounted on the bumper are the same on both.
+Their rear design is identical, except for the badges on the tailgate, which has been the case with their pre-facelift versions as well.
+The new connected LED tail-lights, the bumper with a black lower portion and the reverse light are the same on both.

-Facelifted Tata Tiago ICE vs EV: Interior design
+2026 Tata Tiago ICE vs EV: Interior design and features

-Everything else, including a new driver’s display, a 10.25-inch infotainment system, automatic climate control, a cooled glove box, powered outside rearview mirrors (ORVMs) and a tyre-pressure monitoring system (TPMS), is expected to be shared between the ICE and EV versions.
-Tata could equip both with 6 airbags while the older models had just two.
+New dual wireless phone chargers, a 360-degree camera, a 10.25-inch infotainment system, automatic climate control, a cooled glove box, powered outside rearview mirrors (ORVMs) and a tyre-pressure monitoring system (TPMS) are expected to be shared between the hatchback’s facelifted ICE and EV versions.
+Tata may equip both with 6 airbags, an upgrade from dual airbags in the older models.

 While Tiago ICE will likely retain its powertrains, the EV could get larger batteries